The Tunnel Effect: Building Data Representations in Deep Neural Networks: Introduction

 Neural networks have been the powerhouse of machine learning in the last decade.
 A significant effort has been put into understanding the mechanisms underlying their effectiveness.
 One example is the analysis of building representations in neural networks applied to image processing~\citep{klabunde2023similarity}.
 The consensus is that networks learn to use layers in the hierarchy by extracting more complex features than the layers before~\citep{krizhevsky2012alexnet,olah2018the}, meaning that each layer contributes to the final network performance.

 Extensive research has shown that increasing network depth exponentially enhances capacity, measured as the number of linear regions~\citep{raghu17linear,montufar2014linear,telgarsky2015representation}.
 However, practical scenarios reveal that deep and overparameterized neural networks tend to simplify representations with increasing depth~\citep{valle2018deep,hanin2019complexity}.
-This paradox arises because, despite their large capacity, these networks strive to reduce dimensionality and focus on discriminative patterns during supervised training~\citep{valle2018deep,hanin2019complexity,huh21lowrankbias,papyan2020prevalence}.
-Motivated by these contradictory findings, we aim to investigate this phenomenon further and formulate the following research questions:
+This phenomenon arises because, despite their large capacity, these networks strive to reduce dimensionality and focus on discriminative patterns during supervised training~\citep{valle2018deep,hanin2019complexity,huh21lowrankbias,papyan2020prevalence}.
+Motivated by these findings, we aim to investigate this phenomenon further and formulate the following research question:

 Our investigation focuses on severely overparameterized neural networks through the prism of their representations as the core components for studying neural network behavior~\citep{nguyen2020wide,konrblith19cka}.